linum-uqam/m2m/docs/usage.rst

 =============================
 Here a example of a typical command line usage.

-Step 1 - Download a user-space reference volume (choose one or both)
+Step 1 - Download a user-space reference image (choose one or both)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Download an Allen mouse brain template at 100 microns (up to 10 microns)